Jamestown supply missions: Subsequent supply missions

 Newport, Vice-Admiral of Virginia, and Sir Thomas Dale, lieutenant Governor or Marshall of Virginia, left England in March 1611 for Jamestown with a fleet of three ships, 300 people, and supplies including horses and livestock.
 Sailing via Dominica and Puerto Rico, they arrived at Point Comfort on May 22, 1611.
 The ships were Elizabeth, Prosperous, and Starr.

 The last major fleet of this time, under Sir Thomas Gates, lieutenant General of Virginia, sailed from England towards the end of May 1611 with three ships, 280 men, 20 women, 200 cattle, and "many swine and other necessaries".
-They sailed via the West Indies and arrived in Virginia on August 30.
-The ships were Sara, Swan, and Trial.
+They sailed via the West Indies and arrived in Virginia on August 30th.